vygr/ChrysaLisp/docs/COMMS.md

 It is possible to examine a mailbox to see if any mail is available without suspending the calling process by use of the `'sys_mail 'poll` function.

 Polling of multiple mailboxes and selection from multiple mailboxes is provided by `'sys_mail 'poll` and `'sys_mail 'select` function calls.

 ## Process Mailbox ID's

 A 64 bit Process mailbox ID consists of a combination of the local mailbox ID and the CPU ID.
-CPU ID occupies the upper 32 bits the local mailbox ID occupies the lower 32 bits.
+CPU ID occupies the upper 32 bits, the local mailbox ID occupies the lower 32 bits.

 Message routing first of all routes messages from the source CPU to the destination CPU and then the local mailbox ID is validated before delivery of